| |

 -Is "Team Spirit" very important to win a championship of

--Yes, it is important.
+this kind ? -Yes, it is important.
 And, besides, it would be well worth

 having the possibility to participate together in a few